Admissions Frequently Asked Questions

 Does the Biological Sciences program interview applicants or sponsor visits to campus?

 We’d be delighted to have you visit campus at any time you’re in the Washington D.C. area.
-We recommend that you contact potential faculty mentors to arrange to talk with them, meet their lab groups, etc. While you’re here, please drop by the Biological Sciences program office (located in room 2101 in the Bioscience Research Building) to say hi, enjoy a cup of coffee, and ask any additional questions!
+We recommend that you contact potential faculty mentors to arrange to talk with them, meet their lab groups, etc. While you’re here, please drop by the Biological Sciences program office (located in room 1247 in the Biology Psychology Building) to say hi, enjoy a cup of coffee, and ask any additional questions!

 BISI also hosts visit days for select candidates in February to provide opportunities to hear more details about the program, meet faculty and current students and hear about their research, get a feel for the beautiful University of Maryland campus and lively metropolitan area, tour facilities, and connect with other strong applicants.